kit-data-manager/katacoda-scenarios/metastore/step3.md

 `schemaVersion` identifies a specific version of the selected schema.
 For our tutorial, we did not apply any update to the schema we've created.
 Thus, the schema version is still 1.

+For our tutorial, we also assign the `id` property in order to be able to retrieve the document later on.
+However, if you omit this property, an internal UUID will be assigned by MetaStore.

 After having a metadata record, we now create a metadata document which we want to upload:

 ```